 Civil service announcements are usually organisational matters - challenges to grandmasters, titles that have become unexpectedly vacant, and so on.

-Addresses and declarations are presented in the order they were raised to the agenda.
+Declarations and addresses are presented in the order they were raised to the agenda.
 Declarations with similar outcomes are resolved at the same time as the last agenda item was raised.
 For example, if more than one individual has challenged for a specific title, they will all be resolved in together, at the point determined by the last challenge registered.

 Each agenda item is announced by the civil service and then the person that raised the item with the civil servant is allowed to make a presentation on it, up to a minute in length.
 If they wish to speak for longer than a minute, then they must pay to do so.